How to mount a WSL2 disk on Linux

 Which method?

-Use NBD if you want to avoid the disk space overhead of conversion, or convert to a raw image if you prefer a simpler mount process.
+Use NBD if you want to avoid the disk space overhead, or convert to a raw image if you prefer a simpler setup.

 Wait, what about mounting Windows?

-I assumed you'd already mounted your Windows partition.
-If you're having trouble with that (I know I did):
+This assumes you’ve already mounted your Windows partition.
+If you run into trouble (I definitely did):

 - Mount with explicit filesystem type: